FamilySearch/pewpew/guide/src/cli.md

 The `-l`, `--loggers` flag specifies that any loggers defined in the config file should be enabled.
 By default, during a try run, loggers are disabled.

 The `-d`, `--results-directory` parameter will store any log files (if the `--loggers` flag is used) in the specified directory.
 If the directory does not exist it is created.

+The `-k`, `--skipBody` parameter ensures that during a Try run, the request and response bodies aren't displayed.
+This can be particularly useful for debugging requests or responses when the body is not crucial for the debugging process.
 <br/><br/>

 In both the `run` and `try` subcommands a [config file](./config.md) is required.